To access most of my publications, including advanced drafts, see rmit.academia.edu/JohnPostill

 Postill, J. in preparation.
 The technopolitics of citizenship: internet activism and political change in Spain.
 To be submitted to the Journal of Mediterranean Politics, special issue on the crisis of citizenship in the Mediterranean basin.

 Postill, J. and A. Monterde forthcoming.
-Technopolitical change and protest identity: the case of Spain’s indignados movement.
+The mediation of protest identities: the case of Spain’s indignados movement.
 Special issue of Information, Communication and Society on social media and emerging protest identities.

-Postill, J. forthcoming.
-The uneven convergence of digital freedom activism and popular protest: a global theory of the new protest movements.
-Accepted for publication, special issue of Convergence journal, “New Media, Global Activism and Politics” Vol. 20, no. 3 (August 2014).
+Postill, J. in press.
+Freedom technologists and the new protest movements: a theory of protest formulas.
+Special issue of Convergence journal, “New Media, Global Activism and Politics” Vol. 20, no. 3 (2014).

 Postill, J. 2014.
 A critical history of internet activism and social protest in Malaysia, 1998-2011.
 Asiascape: Digital Asia Journal 1-2: 78-103.